Australian Film Festival

-The Australian Film Festival is an annual film festival held in the Australian city of Sydney.
-The festival showcases the films of Australian talent working in a variety of mediums, including; feature films, short films, television and online web content.
-In addition to showcasing Australian film, the festival promotes the growth and recognition of Australian cinema through industry led workshops and discussion forums.
-It is well known for hosting the Australian Film Walk of Fame, which has honoured recipients such as Claudia Karvan, Jack Thompson, Gary Sweet, Roy Billing, Steve Bisley and Michael Caton.
+The Australian Film Festival is a former annual film festival held in the city of Sydney.
+The festival showcased the films of Australian talent working in a variety of mediums, including; feature films, short films, television and online web content.
+In addition to showcasing Australian film, the festival promoted the growth and recognition of Australian cinema through industry-led workshops and discussion forums.
+It was known for hosting the Australian Film Walk of Fame, which has honoured recipients such as Claudia Karvan, Jack Thompson, Gary Sweet, Roy Billing, Steve Bisley, and Michael Caton.

+The last festival was held in March 2012.

 History

 Established by current festival director Barry Watterson, The Australian Film Festival evolved from the 2009 Australian Film Week, a week-long showcase of classic Australian films held at the Randwick Ritz cinema during Sydney's Coogee Arts Fest.
 The expansion saw the festival become Australia's most comprehensive presentation of Australian film, with founding director Barry Watterson citing the purpose of the festival being "The long term development of Australian film content in a rapidly changing environment and the building of audiences for Australian film."